Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_bdd_path_sensitivity.typ

   When using dynamic allocation, you must ensure *canonicity*.
   If the program encounters `if x > 0` twice, you must map it to the *same* BDD variable (provided `x` hasn't changed).
   Allocating a fresh variable for every dynamic instance destroys the correlation power of BDDs.
-  Use a `ConditionCache` (as seen in @ch-symbolic-executor) to map symbolic conditions to BDD variables.
+  Use a `ConditionManager` (as seen in @ch-symbolic-executor) to map symbolic conditions to BDD variables.
 ]

 #example-box(title: "Mode Controller Predicates")[